Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 At the end of the battle, you can recover half your expended ammunition by taking a minute to search the battlefield.
 Firearms and weapon with **[:weapon-prop-explosive: Explosive](#explosive)**{ .nowrap } property can't benefit from this.

+---

 ### :weapon-prop-automatic:{ .lg } Automatic

-When you take the **:rsc-a: Attack**{ .rsc } action on your turn, you can make extra attacks up to the number in the parenthesis later on the same turn.
-That extra attack must be made with the ^^same weapon^^ provided the weapon has enough Ammunition for the attacks, and you don't add your ability modifier to the additional attack's damage rolls, unless that modifier is negative.
+When you take the **:rsc-a: Attack**{ .rsc } action on your turn and attack with an Automatic weapon, you can make extra attacks up to the number in the parenthesis later on the same turn.
+That extra attack must be made with the *same weapon* provided the weapon has enough Ammunition for the attacks, and you don't add your ability modifier to the additional attack's damage rolls, unless that modifier is negative.

+---

 ### :weapon-prop-explosive:{ .lg } Explosive